gumacahin/poketest/README.md

 Creates a user with <username>.
 Returning user object.
 If user does not exists it is created.

+### GET /shop
+Resolves to items available in the shop.
 ### GET /items
 Resolves the current user's items